mt-mods/technic/technic/doc/digilines.md

 This document describes the interaction of technic machines with the `digilines` mod (https://github.com/minetest-mods/digilines)

+## Digicables

+Digicables are a new type of cables that bring both electricity power and digiline-based information (analogic).
+Like both original types of cable (electric cable and digiline), you just have to connect cables to each other in order to transmit power/information.
+They are needed to access nuclear reactor digiline information (through the bottom).
+The digicables are available in HV, MV and LV.

 ## Switching station

 **NOTE**: make sure the channel is set accordingly, "switch" in this case